marcopaganini/angel/README.md

 # The Angel Network Monitor
 © Mar/1998 by Marco Paganini (paganini@paganini.net)

+## Before anything else, please read this

+This is **very outdated** software, writen two decades ago to scratch an itch.
+It's not supported and pretty much orphaned.
+I decided to make it available on github as there's some people who are still using it, but I have no plans to provide any updates or create new versions.
+Twenty plus years is a long time in this industry and I'd be surprised if it works out of the box at all.

 ## Introduction

 Angel is a simple yet useful tool to monitor the services on your network.